stephan-kim/stephan-kim.github.io/_posts/2016-08-22-its-happening.markdown

 ##### **Joch Almen/Stahlhaus:**

-The Joch Almen are two cottages, quite high up in the mountains, where local farmers keep their cows during the winter.
+The Joch Almen are two cottages, quite high up in the mountains, where local farmers keep their cows during the summer.
 The cheese that they make and sell there is outstanding (really!), but doesn't even come close to the landscape.
 Additionally, you will pass through the Bluntau valley (see above), which is a sight in its own right.
-If the Joch Almen don't satisfy you, you can hike some more by walking all the way to the German border, where you'll find the Stahlhaus, an alpine hut named after a guy called "Karl von Stahl".
+If the Joch Almen aren't enough of a challenge, you can hike some more by walking all the way to the German border, where you'll find the Stahlhaus, an alpine hut named after a guy called "Karl von Stahl".
 Can't make this shit up.
 They serve food and drink and you can even stay there over night.

 **Warning**, this is quite a hike, you should be moderately fit to attempt this.
 If you make it to the upper Joch Alm on a mountain bike (proof required, and use